by Heather Morris

 Suffering from “host fatigue” and running out of options to serve at your next football gathering or tailgate party?
 We have some suggestions to help get you out of your rut.
 Stressing about the party spread for the big game on Feb.
 13?
 Don’t worry — we’ve got you covered!

-Two local experts on football party favorites shared some great ideas for savory, mouth-watering foods that can be pre-ordered from their restaurants, as well as some suggestions for items that you can easily make at home.
+Two local experts on football party favorites shared some great ideas for savory, mouth-watering party foods that can be pre-ordered from their restaurants, as well as some suggestions for items that you can easily make at home.
 Either way, your game day can be hassle-free and fabulous, and put you in the winners’ circle, at least at the food table.

 Salerno’s Restaurant and Catering